Logo of Restaurant Waste Disposal

 Environmental Impact and Community Benefits

 Participating in a formal grease collection program extends benefits far beyond your kitchen.
 Recycling used cooking oil into biodiesel significantly reduces greenhouse gas emissions compared to fossil diesel.
-It also drastically cuts down on the pollutants that cause sewer overflows, which can contaminate Lake Washington and the surrounding watersheds with untreated wastewater1.
+It also drastically cuts down on the pollutants that cause sewer overflows, which can contaminate Lake Washington and the surrounding watersheds with untreated wastewater.

 By choosing recycling, Kirkland businesses contribute to a regional sustainability goal and support the green energy sector.
 The biodiesel produced often powers local government and school district vehicles, creating a tangible local loop where a restaurant's waste directly fuels community services12.